 Buying Hiking Socks

 In preparation for travelling to walk the Camino, I thought it would be wise to get some new hiking socks.
-I looked into what was on offer and bought several pairs of 1000 mile socks.
-I have listed two pairs of 1000 mile socks, one for men and one for women, below to give you an idea of what I am referring to.
+I looked into what was on offer and bought several pairs of suitable socks.
+I have listed two pairs of excellent and highly rated hiking socks, one for men and one for women, below to give you an idea of what I am referring to.
 You can click on the image to learn more.

-1000 mile blister socks are two layered.
+Some hiking socks, like the brand 1000 mile hiking socks, are two layered.
 The theory is that the outer layer can comfortably move back and forward while the inner layer hiking sock liner remains secure against your foot.
 This prevents blisters from forming.
 This can also be achieved by wearing two pairs of socks, an inner liner sock and outer hiking sock.

-1000 mile blister socks came highly recommended to me from various sources.
-However, when using them I did two bizarrely stupid things which I should have known better not to have done!
+That type of double layer hiking socks came highly recommended to me from various sources.
+However, when using them for the first time I did two bizarrely stupid things which I should have known better not to have done!

 - I went with a brand new type of sock ignoring the hiking socks I normally use which have caused me no issues to date and …